Deaf Culture, History, and Sign Language in France

 Study begins before going to France, as students will receive the course syllabus and materials for review and familiarization.

 Rochester students must have successfully completed ASL 105: Intermediate American Sign Language before studying abroad in Paris.
 For non-UR students, a sign communication proficiency interview is not required, but if applicants have one, it must be rated at the intermediate-level or above.

 Applicants’ sign language proficiency will also be evaluated by a conversation with the program director.
 Learning written French is optional for this program.

 Application and Program Deadlines

-All participants must meet at 8 p.m. on May 27 at the hotel.
-The course program will conclude on June 16.
-Please make sure that your return flight leaves no earlier than June 16.
+The course program will conclude on June 15.
+Please make sure that your return flight leaves no earlier than Saturday, June 15.

 Not included in this price are items such as the cost of roundtrip airfare between Rochester and Paris, books, academic supplies, passports, food, and other personal expenses.
 Estimated costs for lunch and dinner over the 20 days are a minimum of $300.

 Program costs are subject to change due to currency fluctuations, unexpected increases in transportation costs, program changes or University of Rochester policy changes.